RasaHQ/rasa-demo/data/nlu/nlu.md

 - RASA IS SOFTWARE?
 - rasa os
 - what is Rasa
+- Why should I use you ?
+- why to use RASA

 ## intent:chitchat/ask_whatspossible
 - Can you explain me in one sentence what you are doing?